 How should we spend $8 Million?
-Tell us at a Safe Routes to School Open House!
+Provide input at our Online Open House!

 Through PBOT's Fixing Our Streets program, SRTS is expecting to make a large investment in safety improvements around Portland schools in the next few years.
 This spring we're asking families to help us figure out what is needed most in your high school cluster.

 What is Fixing Our Streets?
 In May 2016, Portland voters passed Measure 26-173, Portland's first local funding source dedicated to fixing our streets for people of all ages and abilities.
 Fixing Our Streets is projected to raise $64 million for road maintenance and street safety projects across the City of Portland over the next four years.
 SRTS expects $8 million in investments to make routes safer and more convenient for kids to walk, bike, and roll to school.

 How is the money allocated?
 SRTS divided Fixing Our Streets funds geographically across Portland's 12 high school clusters, each including boundaries of 3 to 13 schools (elementary, K-8, and middle).
 The allocation process considered cluster-wide demographic information (including student body population) compared with the existing network of pedestrian and bicycle facilities.
 The final funding recommendations prioritize communities of concern across the clusters, namely schools with high rates of communities of color, free & reduced lunch, and English language learners.
 To learn more about the funding allocation and sample projects, click here.

 How can I make my voice heard?
 Throughout the Spring SRTS staff organized several open houses and community outreach events in partnership with Portland Public School District and non-profit Oregon Walks to better understand the unique needs of each school community.
 We are still gathering information through an online open house, through coordination with school offices and parent groups, and at school events.
 The most important information we are hoping to gather is: